The 9th Annual Private Equity US Spring Forum is the leading East Coast investor-centric meeting for LPs investing in private markets.

 Mitch Truwit, Co-Chief Executive Officer, Apax Partners

-Mitch Truwit is co-CEO of Apax Partners and Chairman of Apax Digital.
+Mr. Truwit is co-CEO of Apax Partners and Chairman of Apax Digital.
 Prior to joining Apax Partners in 2006, Mitch was the President and CEO of Orbitz Worldwide between 2005 and 2006 and was the Executive Vice President and Chief Operating Officer of priceline.com between 2001 and 2005.
 Mitch is a graduate of Vassar College where he received a BA in Political Science.
 He also has an MBA from Harvard Business School.
-He serves as a Board member of Boats Group and Trade Me.
-Prior boards include Advantage Sales & Marketing, Assured Partners, Answers, Dealer.com, Bankrate, Garda World, Quality Distribution, Hub International and Trader Canada.
-Mitch serves on the charitable boards of the Apax Foundation, the John Mcenroe Tennis Project, Posse and StreetSquash.
+Mitch serves as a Board member of KAR Global and Trade Me.
+Prior boards include Advantage Sales & Marketing, Assured Partners, Dealer.com, Bankrate, Garda World, Hub International, Trader Canada, Boats Group and Quality Distribution Inc. Mitch serves on the charitable boards of the Apax Foundation, the John McEnroe Tennis Project, Posse and StreetSquash.

 David Leuschen, Founder & Senior Managing Director, Riverstone